 Can I defer my place for a year?

 Opportunities sometimes arise for students to take a gap year, go travelling or gain work experience.
 We will always try to support students who want to defer for one year.
-If you have decided that you want to amend your year of entry please email admissions, including your full name and UCAS Personal ID Number, and let us know what you would like to do and why.
+If you have decided that you want to amend your year of entry please email the Undergraduate Admissions Office, including your full name and UCAS Personal ID Number, and let us know what you would like to do and why.
 We will usually be able to process this change fairly swiftly and you will see an amendment to your offer on UCAS Track.
 We will also send a new offer to you.

 When will I receive my CAS so that I can apply for a visa to study in the UK?